Comparative Media Law and Regulation

-2. show critical awareness of controversial legal and ethical issues at the forefront of a fast-changing communications sector;
+- show critical awareness of controversial legal and policy issues at the forefront of a fast-changing communications sector;

-3. demonstrate familiarity with relevant domestic and international sources of media law and the ability to critically apply them both verbally (in seminars) and in writing;
+- demonstrate familiarity with relevant domestic and international sources of media law and policy and the ability to critically apply them both verbally (in seminars) and in writing;

 No additional information available.

 The module seeks to fulfil its aims through a combination of weekly lectures and seminars in the spring term (i.e. a 1-hour lecture, followed by a 1-hour seminar, for 10 weeks).
 Lectures will introduce participants to the subject matter of the week and provide the foundation for guided independent study.

 Audiovisual materials will be employed, where appropriate, with a view to enhancing students’ learning experience.
 Seminars will provide the opportunity to deepen participants’ understanding of the key legal issues covered in lectures through the use of additional materials supplied.
 Specific instructions for the seminars will be posted on Moodle.
 Participants will be expected to engage actively in seminar debates, having been provided with a relevant reading list beforehand.

 The above list is indicative of the essential reading for the course.

 The library makes provision for all reading list items, with digital provision where possible, and these resources are shared between students.